 2000: We abandon cT, and in the spring Scherer creates VPython, with Ruth and me deeply involved in design and testing.
 Many powerful programmers have no interest in or patience for novice programmers, but Scherer saw it as an interesting challenge how to make programmatic 3D animations accessible to novices.
 His answer is to make real-time navigable 3D animations a side effect of computations, lifting a huge task from the shoulders of the novice.
 Of course this is also a huge benefit to sophisticated programmers as well.
 The original version of VPython is now called “Classic” VPython.
 It requires installing Python, the “visual” module, and an improved program editor based on the IDLE editor that comes with Python.
 In the fall of 2000 we start having students use VPython to do computational modeling in our course.

-2002-2006: Jonathan Brandmeyer, an engineering students at NCSU, makes major contributions to VPython 3.
+2002-2006: Jonathan Brandmeyer, an engineering student at North Carolina State University where Ruth and I were teaching, makes major contributions to VPython 3.
 He introduces the use of the C++ Boost libraries to glue the core of VPython, implemented in threaded C++ code, to those components written in Python, and builds autoconfigurable installers for Linux.
-In the 16 year history of VPython only three people made major contributions to the complex C++ code, Scherer, Brandmeyer, and me.
+In the 19 year history of VPython only three people made major contributions to the complex C++ code, Scherer, Brandmeyer, and me.

 2008: Scherer, having sold his first software company and thinking about what to do next, and I work on VPython 5.
 Jonathan Brandmeyer provided support in VPython 4beta for opacity, local lighting, and textures, and made some important architectural changes, but had to stop work on the project before it was completed.
 Further development led to API changes that were incompatible with the VPython 4beta release, so there was no version 4.